1836 Capped Bust Half Dime - Small 5C

 Description

 The 1836 Capped Bust Half Dime - Small 5C is a dime produced at the Philadelphia Mint as part of the Capped Bust Half Dimes 1829-1837 series.
-Total mintage reached 1.9 million.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 1.9 million, this is a less common issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Small 5C and Large 5C reverse varieties.
+The series was nearing its end.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $125 to $1.6K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 1.35 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4288.
-The Capped Bust Half Dime was produced in a single type from 1829 to 1837.
-Affordable for type collectors.
-The Valentine reference catalogs die varieties for specialists.

 External References